tb2010/traefik-docker-ssl/README.md

 Edit domain, network and any desired customization settings in docker-composer.yml and ./traefik/config.yml

-generate a local wildcard certificate using openssl
+generate a local wildcard certificate using openssl or mkcert (google for documentation)